Hemanthreddy0406/Workshop_on_GIT_and_GitHub/Description.md

-   tag        Create, list, delete or verify a tag object signed with GPG fetch      Download objects and refs from another repository pull       Fetch from and integrate with another repository or a local branch push       Update remote refs along with associated objects
+   tag        Create, list, delete or verify a tag object signed with GPG fetch      Download objects and refs from another repository pull       Fetch from and integrate with another repository or a local branch push       Update remote refs along with associated objects.